 Rules for personal mobility devices

-A broad range of personal mobility devices can be used in Queensland.
-You must comply with the rules for personal mobility devices and the general road rules as they are classified as a type of vehicle.
+You can use a broad range of personal mobility devices in Queensland.
+They are a type of vehicle so you must comply with the rules for personal mobility devices and the general road rules.

 Children under 12 years of age must not ride personal mobility devices.